ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 We will often put a list of these rules, which we technically call specifications into a special method that runs all the checks after all the data has been input.

-We will do this in a later lab for a Bank Account class, but for now, we will just use the one validator because we only have one data item.
+But for now, we will just use the one validator because we only have one data item.

 The place to do this is in the `setName()` method